k-int/folio-grails-module-demo/README.md

       }
     }

+## About databases

+the raml_module_builder from FOLIO core makes some assumptions that don't fit well with some hibernate idioms.
+In particualr concrete assumptions about the implementation of multi-tenant render deployment decisions part of the dev process, and push towards postgres specific schema-per-tenant setup.
+This doesn't sit well with hibernates database agnostic approach to deployment.
+For this app, we're taking a concious decision to divert from the approach establishing itself in FOLIO core, and are leaving schemas aside, at least for the purposes of partitioning tenant data.

+In order to run this sample app, the following postgres config is expected (These need to be run as the postgres user).
+The SUPERUSER role parts are included here because they are needed if you wish to run mod_user from the same configuration (You might want to).
+Currently, this demo does not require superuser privis, but this area of FOLIO feels less well defined currently.

+CREATE DATABASE folio;
+CREATE USER folio WITH PASSWORD 'folio' SUPERUSER CREATEDB INHERIT LOGIN;
+GRANT ALL PRIVILEGES ON DATABASE folio to folio;

+### About multi-tenant

+There are a number of hibernate addons that can use database level schemas to partition multi tenant apps.
+We don't currently include that config in this demo.
+May add later, but may not.
+Either way - it seems VERY sensible to include a tenant discriminator in any tables that need to be partitioned.
+This approach sets up a tool by which production engineers can decide for each install what the most appopriate partitioning method is.

 ## Datasource configuration

 Datasource configration in FOLIO is currently not as idiomatic as grails, although local conventions are starting to appear around the use of embedded